 LibreOffice is pre-installed, along with the Chromium browser.
-Any other tools you need can be installed via the repositories, or downloaded via the browser.

 If you have an old printer that you really like using, but which cannot be connected to wirelessly, you’re probably inclined to dispose of it safely.
 But you really don’t need to.
 All you need is a Raspberry Pi connected to your home network, and some print server software.